 Each tool can provide a unique massage experience.
 The clinician can easily unlock the benefits of gua sha by gradually increasing pressure based on the client's level of comfort.

-The edge is symmetrical.
-Unlike a beveled edge this allows the tool to be held in either the right or left hand.
+The edge is symmetrically beveled.
+Unlike a single beveled edge this allows the tool to be held in either the right or left hand.

 Our tool shapes match the muscular contours of the body.
 This allows an even amount of pressure to be applied to the treated tissues.
 The evenly applied pressure is more comfortable for the client.
 And the treatment time is minimized because the tool treats a wider area of tissue to improve efficiency and minimize stress on the clinician's hand.
 A poorly shaped instrument will require more strokes to cover the same area.

 Our tools are not heavy or bulky.
 Weight is reduced to minimize effort.
 Tools are relatively thin to enhance the ability to feel subtle abnormality within the soft tissue.
-Weight is further reduced with use of a plastic polymer composite material which is extremely durable, highly resistant to chemical damage and rigid.
-Our proprietary material allows the use of any skin lubricant and choice of any disinfectant or cleaning solution.
+Weight is further reduced with use of Zytel, a virtually unbreakable nylon polymer resin.
+Zytel is highly resistant to chemical damage allowing the use of any skin lubricant and choice of any disinfectant or cleaning solution.
+Zytel is rigid, extremely durable and very lightweight.
 Our confidence regarding durability merits a lifetime replacement guarantee if any tools are damaged.

 Our Tools Versus Common Objects